 Greg Cook was born in Cullman, Alabama and graduated from Hanceville High School in 1978.
 Before going to college, he served a six year term with the Army (two years active duty and four years inactive duty) during the Lebanon and Grenada conflicts.
-Following his discharge from the service, he worked in the insurance industry and pursued his education in accounting.
+Following his discharge from the service, he pursued his education in accounting.
 After graduating from Wallace State Community College, Greg came to BARA in 1986.
 While working at BARA as a Co-op student, Greg received a Bachelor of Science in Business Administration from the University of Alabama in Huntsville.

 After passing the Enrolled Agents Exam in September of 1990, Greg received his Certificate of Enrollment and U.S. Treasury Card.
 In early 1991, the Accreditation Council for Accountancy and Taxation conferred the title of Accredited Tax Advisor to him.
 Greg became the first Enrolled Agent in the State of Alabama to hold both the EA and CPA designations after successfully writing the Certified Public Accountants Examination in November of 1993.
 In 2014 Cook was awarded the Chartered Global Management Accountant (CGMA) designation from the American Institute of CPAs and the Chartered Institute of Management Accountants.

 In December 1994, Greg purchased the practice from retiring founder, Al LaGrone.
 Due to state regulations governing Greg's CPA license, the firm name was changed from Bara Business Service to Cook & LaGrone.
 LaGrone continued work with the firm until his death in March 1996.
 State regulations required that the LaGrone name be dropped from the firm two years after his death, so in 1998 the firm was registered as Cook and Company.